anoma/nspec/docs/anomian.juvix.md

 </div>

-> As we say the configuration is immutable by design.
+> As we say the engine configuration is immutable by design.
 This means that once an
 > engine is created, attributes such as the name of the engine cannot be
 > changed.
 If you want to change the name of an engine, you have to create a new
 > engine with the new name.

-But one thing, engines have a parent, do they always know who their parent is?
+Tell me one thing about the parents of engines.
+Do they always know who their parent is?
 I don't know who is my father, actually.

 ```juvix